JiFish/Storyteller/resources/help/help_ff.md

 If max is used, the stat's maximum is changed instead.

-If temp is used, you set a bonus that will be applied to the stat for the next `!test` or `!fight` only.

 If starts with a - or +, will be subtracted or added from the total.
 Otherwise the value is replaced with <amount>.
-Only the weapon stat and temp bonuses can be reduced below 0.
+Only the weapon bonus can be reduced below 0.

 Examples:

 - `!stam -3` Take 3 stamina loss.
 - `!weapon 2` Set weapon bonus to 2.
 - `!luck max +1` Add 1 to maximum luck.
-- `!skill temp -2; !test skill` Do a skill test at a -2 penalty to skill.

 ### Roll Automation